 1.1 ESHRE embryology certification is available to ESHRE members only.
-A maximum of 200 European and 100 non-European applicants can apply each year.
+A maximum of 300 applicants can be accepted to sit the exam.

 2.1 The Embryology Certification Steering Committee requires an independent recognition of university degrees.
 Therefore all applicants will need to have their highest university degree validated via EP-NUFFIC (the Netherlands organisation for international cooperation in higher education, http://www.epnuffic.nl/en).
 When making credential evaluations, EP-NUFFIC uses the criteria and procedures to be considered as 'good practice' in the Lisbon Recognition Convention.